karimzidane/karimzidane/README.md

 - 👋 Hi, I’m @karimzidane
 - 👀 I’m interested in crypto and blockchain
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning C# and javascript
 - 💞️ I’m looking to collaborate on new project
 - 📫 How to reach me, you can find me on twitter: @karimzidane211 and discord: karimzidane#8082